IBM-EPBL/IBM-Project-18052-1659678746/README.md

 </br>```Lag while playback?
 Cause: The current implementation runs on CPU```
 </br>```Solution: GPU implementation would produce higher FPS```

-Future updates would include Tensorflow implementation that would be capable of using CUDA Enabled GPUs that would enhance playback performance significantly
+Future updates would include Tensorflow implementation that would be capable of using CUDA Enabled GPUs, this would enhance playback performance significantly

 The current model is trained using ~250 sample images
 </br><b><i>more the number of sample images, more the accuracy!</i></b>